bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 	+ In order to create and edit AGO metadata records within the BCDC you must be an _Editor_ for the appropriate organization/sub-org within the Catalogue.
 This role is 		approved and appointed by the _Data Custodian_.
 You will be creating/editing metadata records on the custodian's behalf.
 As such, it is the _Editor’s_ role to inform the _Data Custodian_ of new data holdings for which the _Data Custodian_ will have obligations or responsibilities.
 To request _Editor_ privileges please e-mail [_BC Data Catalogue Services_](faq.md#bc-data-catalogue-services).

 + **AGO item details pages**
-	+ See: Documentation for filling out AGO pages available under [_Public Publication Requests > Content Publication Guidelines_]
+	+ Documentation for filling out AGO pages available under [_Public Publication Requests > Content Publication Guidelines_](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/web-based-mapping/agol)

 ### Why Should I Create Metadata?